PrajwalKG/PrajwalKG/README.md

 Description

-1)Analyzed data for 1.3 million+ loans containing 193468 rows and 18 columns by merging datasets using Pandas.
+1)Analyzed Data for Indian Premier League (IPL) with 193468 rows and 18 columns by merging datasets using Pandas.

-2)Created visualizations (Scatter plots, Bar Chart, Pie Chart, Line Chart, etc.) using Seaborn, Plotly & Matplotlib.
+2)Created Visualizations (Scatter Plots, Bar Chart, Pie Chart & Line Chart, etc.) using Seaborn, Plotly & Matplotlib.

 3)Discovered that Mumbai Indians have won the highest number of matches.